RAS Gateway for SDN

-You can use this topic to learn about RAS Gateway, which is a software-based, multitenant, Border Gateway Protocol (BGP) capable router in Windows Server 2016 that is designed for Cloud Service Providers (CSPs) and Enterprises that host multiple tenant virtual networks using Hyper-V Network Virtualization.
+RAS Gateway is a software-based, multitenant, Border Gateway Protocol (BGP) capable router designed for Cloud Service Providers (CSPs) and Enterprises that host multiple tenant virtual networks using Hyper-V Network Virtualization.
 RAS Gateways routes network traffic between the physical network and VM network resources, regardless of the location.
 You can route the network traffic at the same physical location or many different locations.

 In addition to this topic, the following RAS Gateway topics are available.